Skip to main content

 Taqua Tabassum, M.D.

-Hometown: Canoga Park, CA
+Hometown: Canoga Park, Calif.

 What attracted you to train at the UNDSMHS Neurology Residency Program?
 I very much enjoyed my interview with UND.
 It gave me a good understanding of the support faculty provides to the residents and their well-being.
 This program would allow me to train in a comprehensive stroke center with diverse Neurological pathologies and provide me with the support system needed to continue my journey as a resident.
 Also, less traffic and affordable living expenses were a huge plus.